The Choir Today

 President: Roger Pratt Vice President: Judy Williams Secretary: Naomi Roseth

 Treasurers: Margaret Stanley Librarian: Pamela Lewis

-Committee Members: Gina Cottee, Kerry Foster, Richard Griffiths, Anne Scollen, Marienne Short.
+Committee Members: Gina Cottee, Kerry Foster, Richard Griffiths, Pat Hughes, Anne Scollen, Marienne Short.

 A Brief History

 The Choir’s beginnings are bound up with the Warringah Symphony Society, which was established in 1975 with the purpose of bringing classical music to the Warringah Shire.
-It was initially formed as an amateur orchestra, and later the Warringah Symphony Choir was established to complement it.
+It was initially formed as an amateur orchestra, and later the Warringah Symphony Choir was established to jointly perform choral works.
 When the orchestra disbanded in the 1980s the choir continued performing, funding its own orchestra.

 In 1998, the Committee changed the name to the Manly-Warringah Choir and it was incorporated that year.

 May Mackenzie, one of the founding members of the Choir in 1975, has sung in every season and remains a member in 2018.